This homemade fishball sauce is the perfect dip for all your Filipino street foods. Pair this with lumpia, fish balls, squid balls, and more!

 Bring the mixture to a boil, then let simmer for 10 minutes.

-Transfer to a separate bowl or container, let cool slightly
+Transfer to a separate bowl or container, let cool completely prior to serving.

 FAQs (Frequently Asked Questions)